ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/stability-and-support/template.md

 As of `ember-cli-typescript@2.0`, Typescript in Ember is now being compiled using Babel, which allows you to use the same stage 2 transforms in Typescript as you would in a normal Javascript app.
-Installing `@ember-decorators/babel-transforms` should work as expected, and all decorators should operate the same.
+Installing the latest version of `ember-cli-babel` should work as expected, and all decorators should operate the same.

-Standard Typescript decorators will continue to work using their stage 1 transforms.
-Support will be phased out in some time in the near future, along with support for stage 1 transforms in general.